 That said, a typical non-signature table service restaurant at Walt Disney World is likely to have appetizers priced in the $9-15 range, entrees priced in the $20-35 range, and desserts priced in the $9-15 range.
 There is a decent amount of variability to this.
 There are also a range of prices for beverages served at the restaurants.

 The family-style meals are fixed price, typically about $60 per adult.
-There is minimal pricing variability at these locations (pre-pandemic there were small upcharges during peak season).
+Additionally, you may encounter small upcharges during peak season.

 Are there any table service restaurants at WDW that are particularly economical?